What toxic chemicals and toxic relationships have in common

 Wondering why?
 Every chemical element has an oxidative number that allows it to bind to other elements.
 If the oxidative number of a toxic and non-toxic elements is the same, they can compete with each other.
 For example, Fe+3 (iron) can be replaced with Hg+3 (mercury).

-After taking these steps, you can recheck with a hair test to see how effective the process was and if there are any ongoing sources of toxicity in your dog’s environment.
+After taking these steps, you can recheck mineral levels in 6 months with another hair test to see how effective the process was and if there are any ongoing sources of toxicity in your dog’s environment.
 This process is the key to finely tuning your dog’s nutrition and ensuring good health.

 How to deal with toxic relationships

-However, sometimes it’s not us who’s done something wrong.
+However, sometimes it’s not us who have done something wrong.
 We can come across someone who is just miserable, cranky and likes to take their anger and frustration out on others.
 Their effect is not unlike the effect of toxic minerals.
-These people disturb the flow of the day, their life is in chaos and their energy makes them pull everything and everyone into a downward spiral.
+These people disturb the flow of the day.
+Their life is in chaos and their energy makes them pull everything and everyone into a downward spiral.
 They poison our lives.

 No matter how close of a friend, family member or a colleague this person is, you can use these 7 simple steps to detox your life from toxic people.